dontsu/firebrickScriptingWithNodeJS/README.md

 https://github.com/leetobin )

-Nevertheless, it can also run as a stand alone application, the starting page is index.js and in order to start the server, just type in node console node index.js
+Nevertheless, it can also run as a stand alone application, the starting page is index.js and in order to start the server, just type in node console: node index.js

 ## Usage